Rick45/quick-arr-Stack/README.md

-All the users credentials will be crated inside the config folder for wireguard ${ROOT}/MediaCenter/config/wireguard/peerX where peerX will be peer1, 2, 3,...
+All the user's credentials will be created inside the config folder for wireguard ${ROOT}/MediaCenter/config/wireguard/peerX where peerX will be peer1, 2, 3,...

 ***